abpframework/abp/docs/en/Testing.md

 * `Domain.Tests` is used to test your Domain Layer objects (like [Domain Services](Domain-Services.md) and [Entities](Entities.md)).
 * `Application.Tests` is used to test your Application Layer (like [Application Services](Application-Services.md)).
 * `EntityFrameworkCore.Tests` is used to test your custom repository implementations or EF Core mappings (this project will be different if you use another [Database Provider](Data-Access.md)).
-* `Web.Tests` is used to test the UI Layer (like Pages, Controllers and View Components)
+* `Web.Tests` is used to test the UI Layer (like Pages, Controllers and View Components).
+This project does exists only for MVC / Razor Page applications.
 * `TestBase` contains some classes those are shared/used by the other projects.

 > `HttpApi.Client.ConsoleTestApp` is not an automated test application.
 It is an example Console Application that shows how to consume your HTTP APIs from a .NET Console Application.